Wednesday, April 29, 2026

 The Foundation’s fundraising efforts generated significant gross revenue—sometimes exceeding $100,000 annually.

-But expenses often rose alongside that revenue.
+But expenses often rose alongside that revenue, reducing the net impact.

 This raises a fundamental operational question: